strudel0209/otel-collector-k8s/README.md

 * Grafana

 ## Prerequisite
-The following tools need to be install on your machine :
+The following tools need to be installed on your machine :
 - jq
 - kubectl
 - git